Davidov21/Project-Euler-13-/README.md

 # Project-Euler-13-Large-Sum-ADA
-My solution to the project Euler problem multiples of 3 and 5 using the ADA programming language which is similar to C++
+My solution to the project Euler problem 13 Largest Sum using the ADA programming language which is similar to C++

 The prompt is
 Work out the first ten digits of the sum of the following one-hundred 50-digit numbers.